kubo/ruby-flite/README.md

 # Speak "Hello World!"
 "Hello World!".speak

-# convert to a WAVE file
-"Hello World!".to_speech

-# Create a speech data and save as "hello_world.wav"
+# Create a wav data and save as "hello_world.wav"
 File.binwrite("hello_world.wav", "Hello World!".to_speech)

+# Create a mp3 data and save as "hello_world.mp3"
+# This works if mp3 support is enabled.
+File.binwrite("hello_world.mp3", "Hello World!".to_speech(:mp3))

 # Change the voice used for String#speak and String#to_speech
 Flite.default_voice = 'rms'